Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Sunset at the Harbour Bridge Sydney Australia

 End your Sydney sights walking tour back in The Rocks for dinner and drinks.
-Of the numerous bars and restaurants, we have a few recommendations.
+Of the numerous choices for beverages, we have a few personal recommendations.

-• Squire’s Landing – Modern brewpub on the harbor with views of both the Sydney Opera House and the Habour Bridge.
+• Squire’s Landing – Modern craft brewpub on the harbor with views (if there’s no cruise ship).

-• The Glenmore Hotel – Classic Australian pub with rooftop views of the Sydney Opera House.
+• The Glenmore Hotel – Classic Australian boozer with rooftop deck.

-• Fortune of War – Claiming to be the oldest pub in Sydney, they have been slinging beers since 1828.
+• Fortune of War – Claiming to be the oldest pub in the city, they’ve been open since 1828.

-• Lord Nelson Brewery – Operating as a hotel and pub since 1841 (and as a brewery since 1987), the classic Aussie pub has a good selection of local beer on tap.
+• Lord Nelson Brewery – Operating as a hotel and pub since 1841 (and as a brewery since 1987), this classic spot has a good selection of local beer on tap.

-When visiting Sydney sights, use this link to Google Maps for an online, interactive version of our Sydney Walking Tour Map of Attractions.
+Use this Google Map for an online, interactive version of our Sydney Tour Route from below.

 Self Guided Sydney Walking Tour Map by JetSettingFools.com